Categories of Special Interest

 1790 - 1800

-Single-arch ashlar limestone bridge carrying the canal the over road, built c.1795, with string courses, rock-faced voussoirs and pilasters.
+Single-arch aqueduct over road, built c.1795, with string courses, rock-faced voussoirs and pilasters.
 Scars of plaques, now removed, are apparent on both elevations.
 Stone lock gates to canal.

-This single-arch canal bridge forms an interesting group of related structure with the canal workers' house, lock and multiple-arch aqueduct.
-Clearly the work of skilled masons, this bridge is executed with high quality masonry.
-The form of the bridge is articulated with channelled ashlar to the arches and piers and with string courses.
-This bridge and the adjacent railway bridge create a surprising and dramatic group in the landscape.
+This aqueduct forms an interesting group of related structure with the canal workers' house, lock and nearby Boyne Aqueduct.
+Clearly the work of skilled masons, this aqueduct is executed with high quality masonry.
+The form of the aqueduct is articulated with channelled ashlar to the arches and piers and with string courses.
+This aqueduct and the adjacent railway bridge create a surprising and dramatic group in the landscape.